When Should You Take the MCAT?

 • Sociology: One semester

-You can take the MCAT in your junior or senior year of undergrad.
-To get into medical school immediately after your senior year of undergrad, it’s best to take the MCAT no later than May of your junior year.
-If you wait till senior year, you may need to take a gap year before starting medical school.
+• To get into medical school immediately after your senior year of undergrad, it’s best to take the MCAT no later than May of your junior year.

-Inversely, if you haven’t completed your prerequisite courses by the end of junior year, or you haven’t had enough study time, you may want to wait till senior year (or after) to do the MCAT exam then plan to take a gap year before medical school.
+Inversely, if you haven’t completed your prerequisite courses by the end of junior year, or you haven’t had enough study time, you may want to wait till senior year (or after) to do the MCAT exam, then plan to take a gap year before medical school.

-The Latest Date You Can Take the MCAT
+The Latest You Can Take the MCAT

-I recommend students take the MCAT in May right after their junior year at the latest, if they want to begin medical school after their last year of college.
-Students taking one or more gap years can take a more flexible approach, but they should still register to take the test no later than early May in the beginning of their application cycle year.
+Students taking one or more gap years can take a more flexible approach, but you should still register to take the test no later than early May at the beginning of your application cycle year.

 Having your MCAT score in hand earlier is helpful because: